-Of course, you can always find more fun in our daily Event Calendar.
+Of course, you can always find more fun in our Event Calendar.

-Read on for a dozen of our favorite family events of the month.
+Read on for 15 of our favorite family events of the month.
 Enjoy the start of summer, and happy June!

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Asbury Park Bonfire on the Beach – Asbury Park

 Every Friday, June 1, 8, 15, 22, 29

 FREE (and practically free) Summer Movies – Various locations

 Beginning this month, it's all about free movies—in theaters and under the stars.
 Free options include Gloucester County's Movies in the Park (June 1, 8, 13, 15, 25, 27, 29) and Jenkinson's Movies on the Beach (June 22, 29), where this month's screenings include Despicable Me 3 and The Emoji Movie.
 Check our Event Calendar for more.